osmosis-labs/osmosis/docs/overview/terminology.md

 ## Delegate

-When users or delegators add their Osmo to a validator's stake in exchange for rewards.
-Delegated Osmo is bonded to a validator.
-Validators never have ownership of a delegator's Osmo.
+When a user bonds OSMO to a validator to receive staking rewards and in turn obtain voting power.
+Validators never have ownership of the bonded OSMO.
 Delegating, bonding, and staking generally refer to the same process.

 ## Delegator

-A user who delegates, bonds, or stakes Osmo to a validator to earn rewards.
+A user who delegates, bonds, or stakes OSMO to a validator to earn rewards.

 ## Fees

-- **Gas**: Compute fees added on to all transactions to avoid spamming.
+- **Gas**: Computed fees added on to all transactions to avoid spamming.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

 ## Full node